PanesarV/PanesarV/README.md

 <h3>Bio</h3>
 <p>
   👋 Hey there!
-I'm Vishav Panesar, a software engineering student at Simon Fraser University in Vancouver, Canada. 🇨🇦 My heart beats for basketball, anime, and working out. 💻🏀📺 I'm on a mission to become a full-stack developer and weave tech wonders! 🚀 Let's embark on this coding adventure together! 🌟
+I'm Vishav Panesar, a software engineering student at Simon Fraser University in Vancouver, Canada.
+Other than coding, I'm passionate about basketball, anime, and working out. 💻🏀📺 I'm on a mission to become a full-stack developer and weave tech wonders! 🚀 Let's embark on this coding adventure together! 🌟
 </p>